Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 ### A little context

- This card represents the Ancient Greek Hero Theseus, son of Egeus, descendent of Zeus, God of the Skies and ruler of the Gods, (**TBD** check) and future king of Athens, venturing forth in the Labyrinth of Crete.
+This card represents the Ancient Greek Hero Theseus, son of Egeus, King of Athens and descendent of Poseidon, God of the Oceans.
+Theseus is
+venturing forth in the Labyrinth of Crete.
 In the story, the Minean empire (which actually existed in History) rules over Athens, and requires a tribute of seven young men and seven young